thirdweb-dev/engine/README.md

 ---

-With this approach we run the API server & Worker on the local machine, thus using Docker only to help us run PostgreSQL, PG-Admin.
+With this approach we run the API Server & Worker on the local machine, thus using Docker only to help us run Infra services, i.e., PostgreSQL DB, PG-Admin.

 1. Create a `.env` file and add all the environment variables from `.example.env`.
 (WALLET_PRIVATE_KEY and THIRDWEB_API_KEY are the 2 most important ones)
 2. Update the `THIRDWEB_API_KEY` value on the `.env` file